|• 2 mi. Hiking Trails||• Boating (saltwater)|

 Please note: A Discover Pass is still required to access lands managed by the Washington State Department of Natural Resources and the Washington Department of Fish and Wildlife during State Parks free days.
 For more information, please visit www.discoverpass.wa.gov

 There are 2 moorage buoys offshore of the park.
 The moorage buoy fee is $12.00 per night payable in the Day Use parking lot (at the top of the gravel road).

 Picnic and Day-use Facilities

-The park provides four kitchen shelters with electricity, plus 16 sheltered and 76 unsheltered picnic tables on a first-come, first-served basis.
+The park provides two picnic shelters, plus 16 sheltered and 76 unsheltered picnic tables on a first-come, first-served basis.